-- Any app input data field via touch-triggered OTP.
+- Any app input data field through the touch-triggered OTP.

 - Any WebAuthn-compliant application (starting in iOS 13).
 This includes the Safari browser.

-When connecting the YubiKey 5Ci via Lightning®, the interfaces enabled setting is common to both USB-C and Lightning®.
-Enabling or disabling an interface will apply to both connections.
+When connecting the YubiKey 5Ci through Lightning®, the interfaces enabled setting is common to both USB-C and Lightning®.
+Enabling or disabling an interface applies to both connections.

-The USB and iProduct strings that show up when connecting via Lightning® or USB are specific to the connection type.
+The USB and iProduct strings that are displayed when connecting through Lightning® or USB are specific to the connection type.
 They are described in the YubiKey USB ID Values guide.

 iPad and iPad Pro

 For users of keys in the YubiKey 5 Series, because the iPad Pro does not have a Lightning port, support depends on what you want to do.
 The second part of this article covers all those aspects: Can I use my YubiKey with iPads?